• Skip to primary navigation

 • Place the blueberries, sugar, lemon juice, and water in a saucepan and bring to the boil.
 Stir frequently to prevent the blueberries from sticking to the bottom of the pan.

-• Reduce the heat to low and simmer for 10 minutes.
+• As soon as it has reached boiling point, reduce the heat to low and simmer for 10 minutes, stirring often.

 Notes